-“Try to store your motorcycle next to a fixed object or anchor that can’t be easily moved in a locked garage or behind locked gates can help keep bikes safe.
+“Storing motorcycles next to a fixed object or anchor that can’t be easily moved in a locked garage or behind locked gates can help keep bikes safe.
 A motorcycle cover can also be used to keep it out of sight,” he says.

 2. Have the right tools for protection

-“Most importantly, make sure your motorcycle is insured and keep a record of your Vehicle Identification Number (VIN) so that if it does happen to be stolen, it can be reported to police.
+“Insurance can provide financial protection if your bike is stolen - and keeping a record of a bike’s Vehicle Identification Number (VIN) so that if it does happen to be stolen, it can be reported to police.
 This is a unique code made up of 17 characters and numbers to identify your motorcycle,” Margin says.

-Motorcycle owners should also consider having a manual device to lock your motorcycle up securely.
+Motorcycle owners can also consider having a manual device to lock your motorcycle up securely.
 A disc lock, thick chain and padlock or a U-lock are some examples, according to Margin.

 “Investing in an alarm for your motorcycle lock is also a good way to add an extra layer of defence.
 If someone attempts to steal your motorcycle, at least the burglar will be startled, or a passing person or neighbour may be alerted.
 In the best case scenario, the burglar may not even attempt theft if they see the alarm initially,” he adds.